Report on Neighborhood Home Values, February 2017

 houses selling for $5 million or more.
 The greater South Beach-Yerba Buena

-area, with its many new luxury condo towers now has more luxury condo sales
+area, with its many new luxury condo towers now comes in second place for luxury condo sales (reported to MLS) after the Pacific Heights-Marina district.

 Luxury CONDO, CO-OP & TIC